 The extinct Dodo is revived in the work of the Hague artist Pepijn van den Nieuwendijk.
-His new exhibition, ‘The Time Traveller’, opens in September 2022 in Gallery Untitled in Rotterdam.
+His new exhibition, ‘The Time Traveler’, opens in September 2022 in Gallery Untitled in Rotterdam.
 It turns out that the legendary bird did not become extinct in the 17th century, but has been traveling ever since.
 The displaced Dodo searches for congeners and a safe place to live.
 He appears in all kinds of guises and historical scenes in Van den Nieuwendijk’s work, who recognizes something of himself in the time traveler.
 As a child, the artist was fascinated by history and archaeology, which later mixed with elements from comics, the circus and other modern visual culture in his work.
 The result is a world all of its own: a unique oeuvre in ceramics and finely detailed ink drawings, populated by Dodos and other strange creatures.

 Flee and Survive

 “The tragic story of the extinct bird really appeals to me,” says van den Nieuwendijk.
 “The Dodo lives on because we continue to portray it in books, art and movies.
 Think of Alice in Wonderland, Boudewijn Büch’s collection or comic strips like Douwe Dabbert, which were a source of inspiration for me.
 In my work, the Dodo survives by traveling in time, looking for congeners and a safe place to exist.
 The first work I made on this theme, ‘Return of the Dodo’, is an oil painting about the resurrection of the Dodo when humanity is defeated.”